Chapter 1 : I Shot the Sheriff

 “I shot the sheriff but I didn’t shoot no deputy, oh no!” – Bob Marley, 1973

-“Well,” he finally began and then laughed anxiously, “welcome to the first Prefects meeting of the year!
+“Wel-” he finally began and then laughed anxiously, “-come to the first Prefects meeting of the year!
 I’m James Potter and I’m Head Boy."

 He clapped his hands, trying to be enthusiastic.

 “Right, and this is Evans – I mean, L-Lily Evans.
 She’s Head Girl this year … as you probably already know.”
-He laughed nervously as nobody moved or said anything.
+He laughed nervously and nobody moved or said anything.